Buick GS 455 Stage 1

 Update Oct 29, 2001

 I'm happy to say I have found an excellent machine shop, and although my little street motors are a laugh compared to some of the stuff he builds, its good to have some talent behind the machining for the next few buildups that may be coming.
-The shop also has an engine dyno, and the current engine (at the flywheel) made 422HP @4986RPM, and a very noticeable on the street 500+ ft/lbs of torque from 2500 RPM all the way past 5000RPM....modest numbers compared to some, but not bad for full cast iron (including exhaust manifolds), factory Q-jet, no tuning and a mild cam that can barely be heard at idle.
+The shop also has an engine dyno, and the current engine (at the flywheel) made 422HP @4986RPM, and a very noticeable on the street 500+ ft/lbs of torque from 2500 RPM all the way past 5000RPM....modest numbers for sure, but not bad for full cast iron (including exhaust manifolds), non-decked block, factory Q-jet, no tuning and a mild cam that can barely be heard at idle.
 Still has plenty of punch and yet very nice to drive (quiet too).

 Last updated Dec 12, 2002

 Not much new this year, didn't make it to any shows but did drive the car a fair bit and had a lot of fun.
-The torque always amazes me, doing second gear chirps at 1/4 throttle beside cops really isn't a great thing to do!! :-)
+The torque always amazes me, second gear chirps at 1/4 throttle beside cops really isn't a great thing to do!! :-)

 Last updated Oct 29, 2003

-Not much new so thought I would throw some detail pictures out there.
+Not much new again so thought I would throw some detail pictures out there.
 Even the pictures are from two years ago!!
 Please remember that this car was painted in 1989 and orange peel was a fact of life.
 Its probably much closer to original than the sanded perfectly smooth base/clear that everyone uses now anyway.
 It seems the standards for everything have gone way up, even on old cars.
 Also, I had to resize the pictures so save some space...the only editing that was done was to make the licence plate illegible.

 1971 was the only year to have these scoop inserts made of plastic, matching the style of the grille.
 70 and 72 had metal inserts.